daviddhdev/kometa/README.md

 - Build and start the application container
 - Create a persistent volume for the database
 - Mount the `./comics` directory to store comic files

+### Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+### License

+This project is licensed under the MIT License - see the LICENSE file for details.